 HAVING THEIR CAKE:

-ECONOMIES, SOCIETIES AND THE QUALITY OF HUMAN LIFE
+SUSTAINABLE SOCIETIES, CLIMATE CHANGE AND THE QUALITY OF LIFE ON OUR PLANET

 History of this site: From healthy corporations to sustainable societies - A journey of discovery

 “Having Their Cake” had its genesis in a book of that name, published in 2004, and written with corporate treasurer Pat Scott as a result of our experiences as directors of large international companies.
 It examined the relationships between large corporations and the investment markets - and the effects on the behaviour of top managers - which in turn affected the performance of these companies and the wider economy.

 But as the site developed, it was driven by my increasing concerns about the quality of living in many communities, in both rich and developed and poorer nations.

 To explain: the roots of the concerns explored in this site lie in my own background.